ssilverman/QNEthernet/README.md

   `beginPacket()`, `write()`, and `endPacket()`.
 It causes less overhead.
 The host can be either an IP address or a hostname.
 * `size()`: Returns the total size of the received packet data.
+* `timestamp():` Returns the approximate packet arrival time, measured with `millis()`.
+This is useful in the case where packets have been queued and the caller needs the approximate arrival time.
 * `operator bool()`: Tests if the socket is listening.
 * `static constexpr int maxSockets()`: Returns the maximum number of UDP sockets.